nilsborg/photo_ocean/README.md

 Check this out if you like and preferrably if you have a couple of nice pictures in your flickr stream that you would like to see on a screen somewhere in your living room.
 For me the idea was, that I have my old iMac G3 - which I love - for which I've always wished that it would fulfil a particular use apart from being pretty.
 So I came up with this funny webapp to give it something to do.

+BTW: Ran is the god of the ocean in viking mythology - just in case you're wondering when reading the code :D